 This subsection describes the major modifications that were made to BACOLI and DASKR in order to develop BACOLIKR.
-The overall structure and user interface for BACOLIKR is similar to that of BACOLI and we therefore refer the reader to [20] for additional details.
+The overall structure and user interface for BACOLIKR is similar to that of BACOLI and we therefore refer the reader to [23] for additional details.

-• As mentioned earlier in this report, BACOLI makes use of a modified version of DASSL.
-See Section 3 of [22] for a detailed description of the changes that were made to DASSL.

-In order to use DASKR within BACOLIKR it was therefore necessary to make similar changes to DASKR.
-One major change involved modifying DASKR to provide an option for it to use the ABD linear system solver, LAMPAK [17], to solve the ABD linear systems that arise.
+- As mentioned earlier in this report, BACOLI makes use of a modified version of DASSL.
+See Section 3 of [27] for a detailed description of the changes that were made to DASSL.
+In order to use DASKR within BA-COLIKR it was therefore necessary to make similar changes to DASKR.
+One major change involved modifying DASKR to provide an option for it to use the ABD linear system solver, LAMPAK [20], to solve the ABD linear systems that arise.
 (BACOLIKR uses LAMPAK, rather than the COLROW package used by BACOLI, in order to remove any proprietary dependencies.
-The use of LAMPAK rather than COLROW does not cause any significant impact in performance.)

-• A subroutine called BACRT was added.
-This subroutine calls the user's gstop subroutine, which we will refer to as RT; for a given time, t, and current solution approximation, $\underline{U}(x,t)$ (or $\underline{U}t(x,t)$ , $\underline{U}x(x,t)$ , or $\underline{U}{xx}(x,t)$ approximation if necessary), RT evaluates the components of the user's gstop function (4).

-The BACRT routine provides an interface between the rest of BACOLIKR and the user's RT routine in order to simplify the argument list for the RT routine and hide a number of implementation details.
+The use of LAMPAK rather than COLROW does not lead to any significant impact on performance.) - A subroutine called BACRT was added.
+This subroutine calls the user's gstop subroutine, which we will refer to as RT; for a given time, t, RT evaluates the components of the user's gstop function (4).
+These components can depend on the current solution approximation, $\underline{U}(x,t)$ and/or its derivatives, $\underline{U}t(x,t)$, $\underline{U}x(x,t)$, $\underline{U}{xx}(x,t)$.
+The BACRT routine provides an interface between the rest of BACOLIKR and the user's RT routine in order to simplify the argument list for the RT routine and hide a number of implementation details. - A number of small changes were made in order to manage the root finding capability.
+The major changes of this type implemented communication between DASKR, BACOLIKR, and the BACRT routines.

-- A number of small changes were made in order to manage the root finding capability.
-The major changes of this type implemented communication between DASKR, BACOLIKR, and the BACRT routines. - A capability was added to allow the user to force BACOLIKR to restart DASKR for the next time step using a cold start.
-(BACOLIKR itself has the capability to force a cold start but for some event detection problems it is important that the user be able to do this as well.
-A typical example is when the PDE or boundary conditions must be changed after an event has been detected.
-In such cases, it is more efficient to perform a cold start (in which case DASKR begins with a low order BDF and a small step size) than it is to have DASKR attempt to continue with the current order BDF and a large step size.)
+• When an event is located, BACOLIKR will return to the calling program.
+There are three common scenarios that arise regarding what should happen next.
+In the simplest case, the user is interested only in locating the event and the computation can simply terminate.
+In the second case, the user wishes to continue the computation but does not wish to make any changes to the problem; in this case BACOLIKR should simply continue the computation; this is what is known as a warm start and this is the default mode when BACOLIKR is called again after it has returned having located an event.
+The third case is when the user wishes to change the problem (either the PDEs or the boundary conditions) after the event has been located and in this case BACOLIKR should be called using what is known as a cold start.
+This means that BACOLIKR will restart DASKR with a low order BDF and a small step size.
+Use of a cold start leads to a much more efficient computation than if a warm start were attempted.
+In order to accommodate this last case, a capability was added to allow the user to force BACOLIKR to restart DASKR for the next time step using a cold start.